mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 ideal because it means we're applying some back pressure.
 However because there are not threads here we can't do that.
 So we're left with buffering here or dropping data.
-Because dropping data would be pretty terrible, Python instead choses to buffer.
+Because dropping data would be pretty terrible, Python instead chooses to buffer.
 Now what happens if someone sends a lot of data in but does not read?
 Well in that case the buffer will grow and grow and grow.
 This API deficiency is why the Python documentation says not to use `write` at all on it's own but to follow up with `drain`: